BrentGrammer/coding-agent-sandbox/src/readonly/CONVENTIONS.md

 ## 6. Code Cleanliness

 - Follow good software design principles such as those espoused by Martin Fowler, Kent Beck and Bob Martin.
 - Code should be easy to read and understand.
+It should not surprise you if you step through the code.
+The code should be so sensible that it is boring.
 - Code should be separated in to modules that separate concerns to prevent too much coupling.
 - Consider Domain Driven Design principles such has maintaining a business domain language that is consistent and maps to real-world objects relevant to the context.
 - The code should be Easy To Change, debuggable and maintainable.
+- Code should have a low cyclomatic complexity.
+Do not write code that is more than 3 levels deep in nesting conditionals or similar constructs.

+## 7. Architecture and Design Principles

 - When generating or refactoring code, you must adhere to the following architectural standards:

-## 7. Architecture and Design Principles

 1. **Design Pattern First-Thinking:** Before writing complex logic, evaluate if a Gang of Four (GoF) design pattern is applicable to ensure maintainability and scalability.
    - Use **Creational** patterns (e.g., Factory, Singleton, Builder) to manage object creation complexity.